U.S. Route 1/9 Truck

-U.S. Route 1/9 Truck (US 1/9 Truck) is a U.S. Route in the northern part of New Jersey that stretches 4.11 mi from the eastern edge of Newark to the Tonnele Circle in Jersey City.
-It is the alternate road for US 1/9 that trucks must use because they are prohibited from using the Pulaski Skyway, which carries the main routes of US 1/9.
+U.S. Route 1/9 Truck (US 1/9 Truck) is a United States Numbered Highway in the northern part of New Jersey that stretches 4.11 mi from the eastern edge of Newark to the Tonnele Circle in Jersey City.
+It is the alternate route for US 1/9 that trucks must use because they are prohibited from using the Pulaski Skyway, which carries the main routes of US 1/9.
 It also serves traffic accessing the New Jersey Turnpike, Route 440, and Route 7.
 The route is a four- to six-lane road its entire length, with portions of it being a divided highway that runs through urban areas.
-From its south end to about halfway through Kearny, US 1/9 Truck is freeway-standard, with access to other roads controlled by interchanges.
+From its south end to about halfway through Kearny, US 1/9 Truck is a freeway, with access to other roads controlled by interchanges.